 Your credit report contains details about your credit accounts with various creditors.
 Other businesses may view your credit report when you make an application to decide whether to loan money to you, what rate to charge for insurance and other products, or even whether to hire you or give you a raise.

 The Fair Credit Reporting Act gives you the right to an accurate credit report.
-Before 2010, you were only allowed to dispute credit report errors with the credit bureaus – the businesses that collect information for your credit report.
+Before the law was amended in 2003, you were only allowed to dispute credit report errors with the credit bureaus—the businesses that collect information for your credit report.
 Now, the law has been changed to allow you to also dispute errors directly with the credit card issuer, lender, or whichever business has reported you to the credit bureau.

 How Credit Bureau Disputes Work

 Disputing errors directly with the information supplier could you resolve your credit report errors.
 When a credit bureau receives a dispute, they often reduce your dispute to a numeric code and send that code to the business that supplied the information you’re disputing.
 The simple code may not be enough to completely explain your dispute and it could come back as verified, even when you’ve sent proof that supports your dispute.

 For example, your creditor may have recorded a late payment by mistake.
 The late payment is reported to the credit bureaus.
 When you submit a dispute and the credit bureau asks the creditor to verify, the creditor relies on the information that’s in their system, which is that your payment was late.
 If you instead make the dispute with the credit card issuer, sending along proof that your payment was processed before the due date, the creditor would be forced to acknowledge your proof, update its system to show your payment was received on time, and have the credit bureau remove the late payment from your credit report.